Tecnativa/docker-whitelist/README.md

 ### `PORT`

-Default: `80 443`.
-If you're proxying HTTP/S services, no need to specify!

-The port where this service will listen, and where the [target](#target) service is expected to be listening on also.
+**Default:** `80 443` Ports on which the proxy will listen and forward requests.

+-   For standard HTTP/HTTPS services, you **do not** need to change anything (the default covers both port 80 and 443).
+-   If you only need to proxy HTTPS (or your service listens on a different port, or you want to restrict the proxy to TLS only), specify:
+    ```yaml
+    environment:
+        PORT: "443"
+    ```

 ### `PRE_RESOLVE`